SERVICE NO: 1033

 FATE: Died of Influenza – 11 October 1918 – England

-On 26 May 1916 while in France, William gained a promotion to Corporal.
-Although he had issues with bronchitis and other illnesses, it was found William was still fit for active service and was moved to headquarters in Rouen, France.
+On 26 May 1916, while in France, William gained a promotion to Corporal.
+Although he had issues with bronchitis and other illnesses, William was still fit for active service and was moved to headquarters in Rouen, France.

-Another of William’s family enlisted his mother’s brother George McQueen, serving with the 14th Battalion.
-Lieutenant McQueen of Hamilton was killed in France on 29 March 1917
+By this time, William’s younger brother Glenister had disembarked for France.
+Another of William’s family to enlist was his maternal uncle, George McQueen, serving with the 14th Battalion.
+Lieutenant McQueen of Hamilton was killed in France on 29 March 1917.

 As the war drew to a close, William was in England and set to return home.
 However, he fell ill and was hospitalised with influenza, which claimed his life on 11 October 1918.
 He was buried in the Harefield (St Mary) Churchyard in Middlesex England.